17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
-Cadillac Summit Road requires reservations beginning in late May and running through late October.
-This is a gorgeous and simple trail to do year-round, including during the winter.
+- FYI: Cadillac Summit Road requires reservations from late May through late October.
+This is a gorgeous, simple trail to do year-round, including in winter.
 While relatively flat and simple to follow, remember that conditions can change at any time.
 It’s best to have strong footwear and layers.
 Dogs make a great addition to this hike, but be sure to have them on a six-foot leash.

 While some Maine hikes lead to the summit, the Cadillac Summit Loop Trail actually begins at the top of Cadillac Mountain!
 That means the stunning views begin before you’ve even taken a single step on the half-mile route.
-Relatively flat with minimal increase in elevation, this is a good trail for those who want an outdoor adventure that’s simple and short.
-The entire walk should take about 15 minutes, but we recommend you enjoy the views from the benches which means spending a bit more time.
+Relatively flat with minimal elevation gain, this is a good trail for those who want a simple, short outdoor adventure.
+The entire walk should take about 15 minutes, but we recommend you enjoy the views from the benches, which means spending a bit more time.
 Because Cadillac Summit Loop is really just a walk, it’s likely to be crowded.
 Try to get there early to avoid crowds.
 While simple, this is one of the most beautiful hikes in New England.

 6. Great Head Trail (Full Loop)